SDN-Warrior/vcf-certificate-automation/README.md

 # Important Notice

-This project was developed over several days with the assistance of ChatGPT.

-The automation, API calls, certificate workflows and resulting certificates were reviewed, validated and tested in my lab to the best of my knowledge and ability.

-That does **not** mean the code is free of errors.

 Certificate replacement is a security-sensitive operation and mistakes can potentially affect the availability or manageability of your VCF environment.

 For that reason, I currently **do not recommend using this project unchanged in a production environment**.